Ria424/developers-animatesdk-docs/Tools_object/Tools8.md

 #### Description

-Method; sets the pointer to a specified appearance.
+Method; Sets the pointer to a specified appearance.

 #### Example